Find your care

 When Jeff Brenner first began experiencing bothersome urinary symptoms in his 40s, he attributed it to middle age and figured it was something he could live with.

-Urologists at UCLA Urology are now offering UroLift, a new treatment option for benign prostatic hyperplasia (BPH).
+Urologists at UCLA Urology are offer UroLift, a treatment option for benign prostatic hyperplasia (BPH).

 What is UroLift?